PrefectHQ/prefect/docs/guides/cloud-run-push-work-pools.md

 ## Putting it all Together

-With your deployment created, navigate to it's detail page and create a new flow run.
-You'll see the flow start running without ever having to poll the work pool, because Prefect Cloud securely connected to your GCP project, created a job, ran the job, and began reporting back on the progress of it's execution.
+With your deployment created, navigate to its detail page and create a new flow run.
+You'll see the flow start running without ever having to poll the work pool, because Prefect Cloud securely connected to your GCP project, created a job, ran the job, and began reporting on its execution.

 ![A flow running on a cloud run push work pool](/img/guides/push-flow-running.png)